Bills to bolster career and technical education falter in General Assembly

 Hashmi said while policymakers should aim to remove the stigma sometimes associated with careers that don’t involve college, “removing foreign language is probably not the way.”

-However, Sen. Mark Peake, R-Lynchburg, argued the legislation would not have removed the foreign language requirement entirely, but instead would have created a separate category of advanced diplomas.
+However, Sen. Mark Peake, R-22nd, of Lynchburg, argued the legislation would not have removed the foreign language requirement entirely, but instead would have created a separate category of advanced diplomas.

 “I took five years of French and I could not order a glass of water in France if I were able to get there today,” Peake said.
 “My teachers were great, and I appreciate and enjoy taking it, but if I could weld, I’d be making a whole lot more money now than if I were a lawyer.”

 One proposal that remains alive, House Bill 1887 from Del.
-Kathy Byron, R-Bedford, would encourage local school boards and community colleges to craft agreements aimed at ensuring adjunct community college instructors are offered competitive salaries.
+Kathy Byron, R-22nd, of Bedford, would encourage local school boards and community colleges to craft agreements aimed at ensuring adjunct community college instructors are offered competitive salaries.
 The aim would be to increase the number of instructors available to help prepare students to earn workforce credentials.

 “It’s something we’re going to need,” Byron said, adding that the legislation could help fill vacancies in rural communities.